-This is for anyone who has received an invoice for unpaid tolls from us in the mail.
+This is for anyone who has received an invoice from us in the mail.
 The best way to avoid increasing fines and penalties?
-Submit your trip details found on your invoice to:
+Submit the info found on your invoice to:

-This is for anyone who needs to pay for a missed toll within 5 days of their trip on the 495 or 95 Express Lanes.
+This is for anyone who needs to pay for a missed toll within 5 days of their trip on the Express Lanes.
 Your toll amount should be ready for payment within 48 hours of your trip.
 Simply enter your trip information below to:

 Signing up for our email alerts that keep you on top of any unpaid tolls is a great idea.
 Just leave your details in the form and click ‘Sign up.’
 Want to stay ahead with alerts for more than one car?
 Simply re-enter your email address and submit the new license plate information.